 Once you’ve picked a summer house that ticks all these boxes, there are just a few things you need to do to make sure it’s ready to house a hot tub, including:

-Both your hot tub and garden building will need to sit on strong, solid ground.
+Both your hot tub and the garden building must sit on robust and solid ground.

 This means concrete, a patio, or suitable decking – you’ll have to have a patio of concrete slab laid over a grassy area if that’s where you’ve got your eye on for your spa and its structure.

 Of course, your hot tub needs an electrical supply to run.
-Be sure to install your 16 or 32amp power supply near to the spot you’ve picked out for your summer house and have a professional electrician run the cable into the building to ensure it’s safely fitted.
+Be sure to install your 16 or 32-amp power supply near the spot you’ve picked out for your summer house and have a professional electrician run the cable into the building to ensure it’s safely fitted.